Q1: Is there anything in particular about being young that people here need to take care of? Or is there anything you would say about being young?

 This whole world, the self of this world, is not going to represent to you your heart and your being.
 All it can represent to you are artificial ideas of meaning, and without you moving and incorporating those ideas, you can’t really move within the developed system.
 Incorporate and move with the ideas, but don’t hook into them.

 If you lose perspective, your whole sense of meaning is going to be directly connected to what this world says matters.
 The planet is real.
 This world as it’s developed so far is artificial, so the meaning that it provides is artificial.

 Moving in this world is similar to playing a board game.
 At first it starts out as an idea.
 “Do you want to play this particular board game?” and then a number of you say “Sure!”
 So you start to play the game and get into it.
 Once you’re into the game, the game becomes everything!
 That’s what happens when you choose a particular career.
 None of it really matters until you get into it.

 Your career and how you move in this world need to be just like a board game, so that at any point, if you were to take the game and close it, everything would be fine.

 Q4: I’m just wondering what would be a good reason to choose a full-on, successful career in terms of this world that’s going to use a lot of time and energy?

 John: So that your being can be in a career instead of your self.
 What your being does with that will be completely different from what any kind of self would do with that.
 For your being, it’s rich.

-Whatever career you choose is like going into The Matrix and taking on a particular character or job.
-Being in The Matrix, for you, has nothing to do with anything that’s going on in The Matrix.
-You know and you can see, and you’re there for reasons that have nothing to do with how and why everyone else is in The Matrix.
+Whatever career you choose is like going into the Matrix and taking on a particular character or job.
+Being in the Matrix, for you, has nothing to do with anything that’s going on into the Matrix.
+You know and you can see, and you’re there for reasons that have nothing to do with how and why everyone else is in the Matrix.